Orthogonally spherical objects and spherical fibrations: Introduction

-There is a subtlety involved here: taking cones, infamously, is not functorial in $D(X)$, so the cone of a morphism between two functors is not a priori well defined.
-However in \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors} it is shown that for very general $Z$, $X$ and $E \in D(Z \times X)$ we can represent the functors in \eqref{eqn-intro-right-adjunction-counit} by Fourier--Mukai kernels and then represent the adjunction co-unit \eqref{eqn-intro-right-adjunction-counit} by a natural morphism $\mu$ between these kernels.
-We can therefore define the twist functor $T_E$ as the Fourier--Mukai transform whose kernel is the cone of $\mu$ and pose the following general problem:
+There is a subtlety involved here: taking cones, infamously, is not functorial in $D(X)$, so the cone of a morphism between two functors is not \em a priori \rm well defined.
+However in \cite{AnnoLogvinenko-OnTakingTwistsOfFourierMukaiFunctors} it is shown that in a very general context we can represent both functors in \eqref{eqn-intro-right-adjunction-counit} by Fourier--Mukai kernels and then represent the adjunction co-unit \eqref{eqn-intro-right-adjunction-counit} by a natural morphism $\mu$ between these kernels.
+We can therefore define the twist functor $T_E$ as the Fourier--Mukai transform whose kernel is the cone of $\mu$ and consider the following:

 \em Problem:\; Describe the objects $E$ in $D(Z \times X)$ for which the twist $T_E$ is an autoequivalence of $D(X)$. \rm